baskargroup/GRATEv2/README.md

   Lists Python dependencies.
 Use `pip install -r requirements.txt` to set up a consistent environment.

 - **`vggAnnotatorCSVRead.py`**:
   A helper script for converting CSV annotations (created using the VGG Image Annotator) into the required format for training and evaluation of crystal detection performance.
-This script is used to generate ground truth masks for training and validation.
+This script is used to generate ground truth annotations for training and validation.

 - **Configuration Files (e.g., `BO_run3_200Evals.cfg`)**:
   Specify directories, parameters, and modes.
 Once optimal parameters are found via Bayesian optimization, users mainly need to adjust `data_dir` and `base_result_dir`.
 The modes are optional but can enable debugging or other features. 💡 **TODO:** Need to rename the config files to ManualSelection and BO